jbjonesjr/best-practices/version_control/README.md

 # VA Software Version Control Systems:  Current and Recommended

-The VA Technical Reference Model (TRM) is a catalog of software products with associated assessments for use in VA.
-These overall assessments range from approved (full, unrestricted use allowed), approved with constraints (limited use), deprecated, divest, and prohibited (no use permitted).
+The VA Technical Reference Model (TRM) is a catalog of software products with associated assessments.
+These assessments range from approved (full, unrestricted use), approved with constraints (limited use), deprecated, divest, and prohibited (no use permitted).

 ## TRM Products with VCS capability
 The folllowing is a list of products in the TRM which have code version-control system  (VCS) capability.